isamu-isozaki/teamai_test/engineering/dev-backend/distribution/triage.html.md

    `awaiting feedback` label was added and no response was received from submitter.
-Check out the issue list with `awaiting feedback` label for such issues and close them with the ["for issues with no reply" response](#for-issues-with-no-reply).
+Check out the issue list with `awaiting feedback` label for such issues and close them with the ["for issues with no reply" response](#for-issues-with-no-reply/index.html.md).
 1. Check out the issues to be triaged and assign appropriate labels to them.
    While it is normal for some issues to demand a bit of research to get to the bottom, do keep in mind issue triaging need not end up in issue resolution.
    Triaging is intended only to identify and classify issues so that appropriate action can be taken on them, based on priority.
-1. If an issue doesn't fall directly under the domain of omnibus-gitlab (for example, needs changes to gitlab-rails application), move the issue to the appropriate issue tracker and add the team label which may be the most appropriate.
+1. If an issue doesn't fall directly under the domain of omnibus-gitlab (for example, needs changes to gitlab-rails application/index.html.md), move the issue to the appropriate issue tracker and add the team label which may be the most appropriate.
 If you can't identify which project's tracker should the issue reside or which team's label should be applied, you can ask for Quality